 - Discuss ideas about how library colleagues have kept the profile of libraries high.

-F10 Increasing Membership and Awareness in Your Library with a Card Drive - Emily Paulsen and Kerri Twigge
+F10 Increasing Membership and Awareness in Your Library with a Card Drive - Kerri Twigge and Michele Fedyk

 In October 2017, the Fort Saskatchewan Public Library embarked on a year-long Library Card Campaign.
 While most card campaigns may last only a week or a month, this year-long endeavour gave the library time to be creative in reaching new members, and raise awareness of the library within the community.
 FSPL overhauled branding and promotional tools to create an exciting new face of the library, then took that outside the library walls and into the community.
 They not only achieved the goal of 5,000 new and renewed cards in one year but blew it away!
 Emily and Kerri will share their success story and lessons learned from this campaign, which included card sign up tables, a fun mascot, and other unique marketing, outreach and library events.

 - Recognize creative promotional tools for future growth.

 - Review the importance of outreach within the community.

 - Explore vents and initiatives that will excite the community.